 MAN, I sure do hope you think these taste like the ones in the restaurant or I’m going to be bumming out (does anyone even say that anymore or am I dating myself once again?)
 BIG time!

-I found this recipe at Eat Cake For Dinner and I’m sure you’ll love it as much as I do.
+I found this Texas Roadhouse Rolls Copycat Recipe at Eat Cake For Dinner, and I’m sure you’ll love it as much as I do.

 How to Make Texas Roadhouse Rolls

 This rolls recipe starts with yeast, sugar and scalded milk.
-If you’ve never scalded milk before, check out this step-by-step guide to making scalded milk for a tutorial.
+If you’ve never scalded milk before, it’s easy.
+Just check out this step-by-step guide to making scalded milk for a tutorial.

 The key to making these rolls fluffy is letting that beautiful dough rest for around 10 minutes before kneading it.
 You can knead the dough by hand or with the dough hook attachment on your electric stand mixer.
 When the dough is smooth and satiny, it’s ready to rise.